petermichon/engram/README.md

 }
 ```

-You can then run the generated JavaScript code
+This is the generated JavaScript code

 ```ts
 const w = new Uint32Array(2);